robertzk/xgboost.hs/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Authors

+This wrapper library was created by Robert Krzyzanowski, technoguyrob@gmail.com.
+The underlying library was designed by Tianqi Chen and his team at DMLC (Distributed (Deep) Machine Learning Common).